-One of the things you can do to protect yourself against HPV is to get the human papillomavirus vaccine before you become sexually active.
+One of the things you can do to protect yourself against HPV is to get the HPV vaccine before you become sexually active.
 Remember that sexual activity includes any skin-to-skin contact in the genital area.
-The vaccine can prevent two types of HPV that cause about 70% of all cases of cervical cancer.
+The vaccine can prevent 2 types of HPV that cause about 70% of all cases of cervical cancer.

 But even if you’re already sexually active, you can still benefit from getting the vaccine because it may protect you from types of HPV you haven’t been exposed to yet.

-Currently, HPV immunization is offered free of charge to all girls in Grade 5 in Alberta.
-The vaccine is also available to others for a fee which varies by location.
+Currently, HPV immunization is offered free of charge in Alberta to all girls and boys in Grade 6.
+Those who don’t receive the vaccine in Grade 6 will be offered it in Grade 9 and continue to be eligible to receive the vaccine, free of charge, until the end of Grade 12.
+The vaccine is also available to others for a fee (varies by location).
 The HPV vaccine requires a series of 3 shots and the cost is about $150 per shot.
 If you have private or extended insurance coverage, it’s worth checking to see if the HPV vaccine is included in your policy.